xm-online/xm-ms-template/README.md

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

+## How to use this template
+1. Clone xm-ms-template to separate folder.
+2. Start project in you local XM environment and check if it is working, run tests.
+3. Remove `.git/` folder before project modification.
+4. Add project to new git repository where it will evolve and live.
+5. Find and replace `mstemplate` term everywhere in the projects.
+6. Find end remove everything related to `ExampleEntityFirst` (after checking how it is proposed to use)
+7. Do you need to use database:
+   - if YES - correct liquibase scripts in `resources/config/liquibase`
+   - if NO - remove liquibase scripts and commons `xm-commons-migration-db`
+8. Check all `com.icthh.xm.commons` libraries in `build.gradle` and remove redundant. try to keep minimum set of commons.

 ## Project Structure

 `/src/*/java` structure follows default Java structure.